aktagon/llmkit/openai/README.md

 func main() {
     apiKey := os.Getenv("OPENAI_API_KEY")

-    response, err := openai.Chat(
+    response, err := openai.Prompt(
         "You are a helpful assistant",
         "What is the capital of France?",
-        "", // no schema for simple chat apiKey,
+        "", // no schema for simple prompt apiKey,
     )
     if err != nil {